markjdavies/burgle/README.md

 # Create React App

-In this example we will be deploying a simple "Hello World" example with Create React App.
+In this example we will be deploying a simple "Burgle" game with Create React App.

 ### Getting started with Create React App